SamuelMaiyo/Azubi-Africa-re-Start-Python-labs/README.md

  -----------------------------------------------------------------

 These are codes for the various challenges I did in the Azubi Africa AWS re-Start program.
 They are specifically the python labs done in the AWS Cloud9 IDE.
+The labs server to enforce the understanding of python as a programming language and for task automation.